 Exercise for MCI

-The approach I consider most promising is exercise, although it’s unclear which exercise is best.
-One randomized study showed an improvement in patients doing different exercises, another indicated that resistance training helped.
+The approach that seems most consistently promising is exercise, although it’s unclear which exercise is best.
+One randomized study showed an improvement in patients doing different exercises, whereas another indicated that resistance training helped.

 A sensible approach is to include all important types of exercise.
 That is: aerobic, resistance, balance, and flexibility exercises.